Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Additional Results

 Our sensitivity studies are based on a similar experimental configuration to Section~\ref{sec:UCIExperiments}: for each choice of update interval $T$ and look-back distance $i$, we generate 100 random initialisations of weight decay, learning rate and momentum.
 Each initialisation is trained for 400 hyperparameter steps, so increasing $T$ permits more network weight updates; averaging over the 100 final test losses yields each result cell in Figure~\ref{fig:AnalyticalToyAblations} and Figure~\ref{fig:AnalyticalToyHypergradients}.
-We do not perform any clipping of the learning rates, so as to allow the natural behaviour of each algorithm to be displayed.
 As in Section~\ref{sec:UCIExperiments}, we consider the \emph{Ours$^\text{WD+LR+M}$} and \emph{Diff-through-Opt} algorithms, optimising hyperparameters using Adam with hyper-learning rate $\kappa = 0.05$ and truncating gradient histories at the previous hyperparameter update.